 Wisdom teeth extraction is typically a simple process.
 You can rely on the expertise of the expert dentist, Dr. Jennifer Silver at Macleod Dental Trail to advise you on whether it is necessary.
 She will also direct you on the aftercare and how to ensure that the healing takes place normally.

 If you have additional questions or would like to schedule an appointment, go ahead and call us at this number: (403) 253-1248.
-You can also click on this link and add your contact details.
+You can also click on Contact Us button and add your contact details.
 We’ll get in touch with you with responses.

 - Impacted wisdom teeth